AntibodyEngineers/2025-Antibodies-and-AI/RFAntibody-notes.md

 # RFAntibody Notes
 Part of the 2025 Hackathon AI work will focuse on using the Rosetta Commons RFAntibody.
+It run in a docker image and requires a GPU.
+GPU testing, installation, testing notes, and docker commands are described below.

 ## GPU
 RFAntibody requires a GPU.
 Started with last year's instance, but determined it was not connecing to the Jetstream GPUs, so a new instance was created.